mengranli-ali/mengranli-ali.github.io/_posts/mysql_tutorial/2021-08-21-mysql-basics.md

 **2.`SELECT` – to use the SELECT statement without referencing a table.**

-MySQL doesn’t require the `FROM` clause.
+MySQL does not require the `FROM` clause.
 It means that you can have a `SELECT` statement without the `FROM` clause

 ```vim
 SELECT select_list;